 Only 16% of executives feel “very prepared” to address potential skill gaps.
 They struggle to figure out how job roles will change and what kind of talent will be required over the next five to ten years.
 (McKinsey, 2017).

 How do you get people with the right mindset on board?

-The real challenge of industry 4.0 lies in the right mindset, the adaptability of the workforce.
+The real challenge of Industry 4.0 lies in the right mindset and the adaptability of the workforce.
 For this, companies need to ensure that the skillset of their organization is constantly developed to meet the needs of the moment.